seb646/seb646/README.md

 ### 👋 Hi there!
-I'm Sebastian, a software engineer from New York
+I'm Sebastian, a software engineer from New York.

 ```php
 $about = array(